Mikanwolfe/even-more-open-plc/README.md

 - `MUL`
 - `PID` (yes, PID!)

-Note: There will be no AND, OR blocks.
+Note: There will be no AND, OR blocks, as they should be implemented as rungs.

 ## Future Development